timescale/docs/tutorials/grafana/grafana-timescalecloud.md

 database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana with TimescaleDB on Timescale Cloud, start by installing Grafana.
+To connect Grafana with Timescale, start by installing Grafana.
+For more information about installing Grafana, see the
-For more information about installing Grafana, see the [Grafana installation documentation][grafana-install].
+[Grafana installation documentation][grafana-install].

-Alternatively, to connect your Grafana service on MST with your TimescaleDB service on Timescale Cloud, create a [Grafana][install-grafana] service on [MST][mst-login].
+Alternatively, to connect your Grafana service on MST with your Timescale service, create a [Grafana][install-grafana] service on [MST][mst-login].
 You can try it for free for 30 days.

-This section shows you how to connect TimescaleDB on Timescale Cloud as a data source in [Grafana][grafana-homepage].
+This section shows you how to connect Timescaleas a data source in [Grafana][grafana-homepage].

 ## Configure TimescaleDB as a data source